nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-create-work-order.md

 - This component logs the form data to the console rather than submitting it to the database. we'll add the logic for submitting to the API later.

 ### Routing
-Replace the `workorders` route in `ApplicationViews.js` with these routes:
+Replace the `workorders` route in `ApplicationViews.jsx` with these routes:
 ``` jsx
 <Route path="workorders">
     <Route